Ritik-Patidar/Simple-Calculator/README.md

 # Simple-Calculator

-This is a Simple WEb Calculator using HTML and CSS
+This is a Simple Web-based Calculator using HTML and CSS